Provably Robust Detection of Out-of-distribution Data (almost) for free: Experiments

-\method{} achieves non-trivial GAUCs on all datasets.
-As was also observed in \cite{bitterwolf2020certifiably} this shows that the IBP guarantees not only generalize to unseen samples but even to unseen distributions.
-In general the gap between our GAUCs and AAUCs is extremely small.
+\paragraph{Results} \method{} achieves non-trivial GAUCs on all datasets.
+As was also observed in \cite{bitterwolf2020certifiably}, this shows that the IBP guarantees not only generalize to unseen samples but even to unseen distributions.
+In App.~\ref{App:LargerEpsilon} we show that they even generalize to the larger threat model $\epsilon=8/255$.
+In general, the gap between our GAUCs and AAUCs is extremely small.
 This shows that the seemingly simple IBP bounds can be remarkably tight, as has been observed in other works \cite{gowal2018effectiveness,jovanovic2021certified}.
-It also shows that there would be very little benefit in applying stronger verification techniques like \cite{cheng2017maximum,KatzEtAl2017,dathathri2020enabling} to our \method{}.
-The bounds are also much tighter than for GOOD, which is likely due to the fact that the confidence on GOOD is much harder to optimize during an attack because it involves maximizing the confidence in an essentially random class.
+It also shows that there would be very little benefit in applying stronger verification techniques like \cite{cheng2017maximum,KatzEtAl2017,dathathri2020enabling} in \method{}.
+Similarly, it demonstrates the strengths of our attack as there provably does not exist an attack that could lower the AAUCs on our ProoD model by more than 1.4\% on any of the out-distributions.
+The bounds are also much tighter than for GOOD, which is likely due to the fact that for GOOD the confidence is much harder to optimize during an attack because it involves maximizing the confidence in an essentially random class.